webplatform/docs-wpd/Content/Tutorials_and_concept_articles/index.md

 The following is a list of other things that need to be checked through before the article is deemed complete.

+* '''Make sure images are all present''': If you see red links that are supposed to point to images, then try to find a suitable image (or make one yourself if you are able) to upload for this purpose.
+If the article comes from another location, then you can probably find it by going to that link.
+* '''Make sure images have alt text''': Very important for accessibility; to add alt text to an image, you use this syntax: &#91;&#91;image:image-name.jpg|alt=alt text for my image&#93;&#93;
+* '''Make sure links work''': You can spot dead links a mile off, as they are bright red, but you should also check that the other links present go to the right places.
+* '''Remove obvious biased or out of place language''': For example, if the article is talking about a feature only in the context of working in WebKit and includes WebKit-specific code, you should update the language and code to remove this bias.
+If there is language that says something like "To find more out about this subject, consult these other articles on MDN", then link to WPD articles instead, and update it.
+* '''Give the article a general update''': Have a read through and think about whether it is up-to-date, or whether any of the text, code examples, etc. need updating.
+Write new text and code examples to suit.

 ==9.
 Ask for an editor/proofer!==

 When you have written a new article, let us know about it, via the mailing list.
 It is also a good idea to ask for a proof reader to come on board to look over your work for you, and correct any errors.
 We all make mistakes!